corrode/corrode.github.io/content/blog/immutability/index.md

 `total_word_count` have become tightly coupled.
 We might refactor the code and forget to update the `total_word_count` field, causing bugs!

-## Interlude: Immutability and Functional Programming
+## Immutability In Purely Functional Programming

-In purely functional programming languages, such issues are less prevalent.
+Issues with mutable state are less prevalent in purely functional programming languages.
 For example, Haskell [doesn't even have mutable variables except when using the state monad](https://wiki.haskell.org/Mutable_variable).
 Therefore, our naive `Mailbox` type might look like this in Haskell:

 ```haskell
 newtype Mailbox = Mailbox [String]